Logo of Window Rank

 Understanding Your Window Options

 The first step in any window replacement project is selecting the right style for each room in your home.
-The style affects not only the look but also the functionality, ventilation, and energy efficiency of your new windows1.
+The style affects not only the look but also the functionality, ventilation, and energy efficiency of your new windows.

 Double-Hung and Single-Hung Windows are the classic, most common choice.
 Both feature two sashes, but in a double-hung, both move up and down for versatile ventilation, while only the bottom sash moves in a single-hung.
-Modern versions often include a tilt-in feature for easy cleaning from inside your home, making them a practical choice for most rooms1 2.
+Modern versions often include a tilt-in feature for easy cleaning from inside your home, making them a practical choice for most rooms.

 Picture Windows are large, fixed panes that do not open.
 Their primary purpose is to frame an outdoor view and flood a room with natural light.
 Because they have no moving parts, they can be exceptionally energy-efficient1.

 Bay and Bow Windows extend outward from your home's exterior wall, creating a sense of added space and architectural interest.
-These are more complex projects that involve structural considerations but can become a beautiful focal point for any home3.
+These are more complex projects that involve structural considerations but can become a beautiful focal point for any home2.

 Why Energy Efficiency is Non-Negotiable in Warren